WSG Tasting Diploma

 Each Unit (month) requires between 11-15 hours of study time, including:

-- 2 hours live online instruction (recorded for those who can’t make it live)
+- 60-90 minutes of monthly live online instruction, offered twice on the same day to accommodate different time zones (recorded for those who can’t make it live)

 - 6 - 8 hours of eLearning content (online lessons, videos, additional readings, quizzes etc)